The Basics of Stitching: Essential Knowledge to Get Started Right

 Durable seams on stretch fabrics (leggings, t-shirts)

-Decorative appliqués (felt patterns)
+Decorative appliqués (felt motifs)

 Machine cross stitch